-Should it be determined that additional measures, relative to installation of visual and/or physical barriers need to be implemented to ensure protection of the wintering WSP, such measures would include the following as determined suitable by the WSP Technical Working Group.
+Should it be determined that modification of or additional measures, relative to installation of visual and/or physical barriers need to be implemented to ensure protection of the wintering WSP, such measures would include the following as determined suitable by the WSP Technical Working Group.

 - 1. Installation of additional signage to delineate the boundaries of the Critical Habitat and inform the public of the sensitive nature of the Critical Habitat and wintering WSP. - 2.
+Modify temporary fencing for selected Alternative or change Concept/Alternative if it is determined that the Concept/Alternative initially selected is not effective. - 3.
 Enhancement of the symbolic fencing which could include the following as determined necessary the WSP Technical Working Group: - a.
 Installation of bollards to delineate the boundaries of the Critical Habitat; - b.
 Installation of bollards to delineate the boundaries of the coastal sand dune habitat; - c.
-Installation of T-Bar with Paracord to delineate the boundaries of the sand dune habitat; - d.
-Installation of low (e.g., 18- to 24-inch high) post and cable fence to prevent sand dune access from the finger walkways; and - e.
-Installation of low (e.g., 18- to 24-inch high) post and cable fence to delineate the shoreward boundaries of the sand dune habitat.
-An example of the post and cable fence is depicted on Exhibit 15. - 3.
+Installation of low (e.g., 24-inch high) post and cable fence to prevent sand dune access from the finger walkways; and

+- d.
+Installation of low (e.g., 24-inch high) post and cable fence to delineate the shoreward boundaries of the sand dune habitat.
+An example of the post and cable fence is depicted on Exhibit 18. - 4.
 Other measures determined necessary by the WSP Technical Working Group.